 Computer Science and Mathematics may not be held at the same time.

-will be held during Set 4.
-These contests may be

-scheduled at the same time:
+Only the following contests Only the following contests Only the following contests will be held during Set 4.
+These contests may be scheduled at the same time:

-- Computer Science (Programming session)

-- Informative finals
+- Computer Science (Programming session) - Informative finals

-- Literary Criticism

-- Persuasive finals
+- Literary Criticism - Persuasive finals